2022 Kenyan general election: Results

+Aftermath

+Following William Ruto's victory in the 2022 presidential election, Nairobi City experienced significant political turbulence.
+The announcement of Ruto as president-elect on August 15, 2022, led to widespread protests across parts of the capital.
+Areas such as Kibera, Kamukunji, and Mathare, which had strongly supported Raila Odinga, witnessed demonstrations expressing dissatisfaction with the election results.
+These protests were marked by clashes with security forces, leading to injuries and heightened tensions in the city.

 Misinformation on various social media

 There was a fake statement shared on Facebook claiming that two local media houses - Royal Media Services and The Standard Group had called the elections in favour of Raila Odinga.
 According to this fake statement, Raila Odinga was leading the 2022 Presidential elections with 51.13% while William Samoei Ruto was at 48.22%.
 These claims were denounced by the media houses' senior editors and PesaCheck also confirmed that the statement was fake.